Poufy/Plane_Crashers/README.md

 Add time stamps to chat and connected time to connected players(done)

-Replace connected players with an image and also add a logo
+Replace connected players with an image and also add a logo(done)

-Put Entity/Ship/Bullet in seperate files
+Put Entity/Ship/Bullet in seperate files(done)

-Add score/levels on database and on screen for each ship
+Add score/levels on database and on screen for each ship(database done but still need score)

+deal with edge cases like very long names.

+save score on the database on disconnect.